Vikr-182/Discrete-Structures-T1/README.md

-# Discrete-Structures-M20
+# Discrete-Structures-T1
-Repository containing resources for Tutorials and Assignments of the Discrete Structures Monsoon 2020, Term 1 at IIITH.
+Repository containing resources for Tutorials and Assignments of the Discrete Structures, Term 1 for Section A at IIITH.

 ## References
 | Topic                          	| Reference                                                                                       	|